yext/search-ui-react/docs/answers-react-components.analyticsprovider.md

 ## AnalyticsProvider() function

-A component that provides analytics for its children.
+A higher-order component which provides analytics for its children.

 <b>Signature:</b>